100 iconic moments from music history

 The Velvet Underground teams up with Andy Warhol

-Andy Warhol-produced LP "The Velvet Underground & Nico" was released in a famous banana sleeve in 1967.
-The album would become one of the most influential rock records in history, according to Sean O'Hagan of The Guardian.
+The Andy Warhol-produced LP, "The Velvet Underground & Nico," was released in a famous banana sleeve in 1967.
+The album became one of the most influential rock records in history, according to Sean O'Hagan of The Guardian.

-Woodstock music festival draws nearly a half-million music fans
+Woodstock music festival draws nearly 500,000 music fans

-Some 400,000 rock fans flooded an upstate New York farm for the multi-day Woodstock music festival in mid-August 1969.
-The hippie gathering would be remembered for countless memorable performances by the most famous musicians of the time, including Jimi Hendrix, who played a rock 'n' roll version of "The Star-Spangled Banner."
+More than 400,000 rock fans flooded an upstate New York farm for the multiday Woodstock music festival in mid-August 1969.
+The hippie gathering featured countless memorable performances by the most famous musicians of the time, including Jimi Hendrix, who played a rock 'n' roll version of "The Star-Spangled Banner."

 Johnny Cash records live album at a prison